rickwierenga/ispyscreenshots/README.md

 ## How it works

 This bot uses machine learning to predict whether an image violates rule #1.
 The model was trained with [TensorFlow](https://www.tensorflow.org), see [`train.ipynb`](train.ipynb).
 For machine learning people, the model is just a [169 layer DenseNet](https://arxiv.org/pdf/1608.06993.pdf) trained from scratch.
+The image is also run through an OCR program to determine whether or not text is present, because images without text can't violate rule #1.
+This helps protect against a bias for digital art.
+If the model's confidence is more than 65% and text is present, the post will be removed.

 It loads the newest posts from r/pics every 10 seconds and checks which posts are not classified yet.
 New posts are temporarily downloaded, preprocessed and classified.